alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* DNS clients and DNS server both use caching to speed up the domain name lookup process and to ease traffic on the root servers.
+* A cache is a temporary store.
+* If a client queries domain server A looking to resolve `www.google.com`_) and in turn domain server A queries domain server B etc then the result will be stored in a cache on the client (windows only).
+* You can check the DNS cache on a Windows machine with the command:
+  ``ipconfig /displaydns``.

 ARP process
 -----------